 School administrators are crucial in fostering executive function skills in students, enabling them to take responsibility for their learning without constant instructor assistance.
 Enhancing these skills in the early years is essential for academic achievement.
 Training with an Educational Executive Function and Life Skills curriculum (intervention) can support the readiness of student success in a program for gifted students.
 Formative activities can improve academic success by addressing childhood development stages.
 This approach is modeled after the Montessori approach to Practical Life skills.

-This research introduces an intervention designed to assess executive function (EF) abilities, specifically in potentially gifted and twice-exceptional students from 3rd to 8th grade.
+This research introduces an intervention to assess executive function (EF) abilities, specifically in potentially gifted and twice-exceptional students from 3rd to 8th grade.
 It is anticipated that most students will possess a level of knowledge commensurate with peers of the same age.
 The data gathered in this research will be utilized for an experimental investigation on a sample of middle school children, aiming to examine the impact of executive function (EF) on academic achievement within the school setting.
-Gaining a deeper understanding of each topic standard's executive function (EF) prerequisites will enable educators to design more efficacious curricula and customize targeted interventions for students, considering their individual EF profiles.
+Gaining a deeper understanding of each topic standard’s executive function (EF) prerequisites will enable educators to design more efficacious curricula and customize targeted interventions for students, considering their individual EF profiles.

 Background of Problem and Need for Intervention